 (11) The applicant is encouraged but not required to submit a preliminary impact statement (see § 430-12C) and a preliminary existing conditions statement (see § 430-12D) covering the various elements that are required in those statements both of which will be required with a definitive plan.
 The filing of such statements will enable the Board to give the applicant direction as to what will be required in the definitive plan and the proposed subdivision.

-(12) The applicant may apply for preliminary waivers from specific requirements of these regulations and such preliminary waivers, if granted, will create a reasonable expectation that equivalent formal waivers will be granted during the hearing on the definitive plan provided the definitive plan reasonably conforms to the preliminary plan and is filed within six months after the preliminary plan.
+(12) The applicant may apply for preliminary waivers from specific requirements of these regulations; and such preliminary waivers, if granted, will create a reasonable expectation that equivalent formal waivers will be granted during the hearing on the definitive plan, provided the definitive plan reasonably conforms to the preliminary plan and is filed within six months after the preliminary plan.

 D. Development review meeting.
-The Department of Planning and Development is requested to hold a development review meeting which should be held prior to the Planning Board's review of the subdivision for all commercial or mixeduse subdivisions and those residential subdivisions that consist of more than six units.
+The Department of Planning and Development is requested to hold a development review meeting, which should be held prior to the Planning Board's review of the subdivision for all commercial or mixed-use subdivisions and those residential subdivisions that consist of more than six units.

 (1) The applicant and a representative of each listed agency are requested to attend this meeting.